MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-workday-to-microsoft-cloud-app-security.md

 ## Prerequisites

-The Workday account used for connecting to Cloud App Security must be a member of a security group (new or existing).
+The Workday account used for connecting to Defender for Cloud Apps must be a member of a security group (new or existing).
 We recommended using a Workday Integration System User.
 The security group must have the following permissions selected for the following domain security policies:

 | Functional area | Domain Security policy | Subdomain Security policy | Report/Task Permissions | Integration Permissions |
 | --- | --- | --- | --- | --- |